amzn/kotlin-inject-anvil/README.md

 **Custom annotations and symbol processors are very powerful and allow you to adjust `kotlin-inject-anvil` to your needs and your codebase.**

+There are two ways to indicate these to `kotlin-inject-anvil`.
+This is important for incremental compilation and multi-round support.

+1. Annotate your annotation with the `@ContributingAnnotation` marker and run `kotlin-inject-anvil`'s compiler over the project the annotation is hosted in.
+This ensures the annotation is understood as a contributing annotation in all downstream usages of this annotation.
+    ```kotlin
+    @ContributingAnnotation // <--- add this!
+    @Target(CLASS)
+    annotation class MyCustomAnnotation
+    ```
+2. Alternatively, if you don't control the annotation or otherwise cannot use option 1, you can specify custom annotations via the `kotlin-inject-anvil-contributing-annotations` KSP option.
+This option value is a colon-delimited string whose values are the canonical class names of your custom annotations.
+    ```kotlin
+    ksp {
+      arg("kotlin-inject-anvil-contributing-annotations", "com.example.MyCustomAnnotation")
+    }
+    ```

 ### Disabling processors